vrde/saydao/docs/principles.md

 # SayDAO Principles
-ParTecK DAO is an experiment in facilitating group decision-making in loosely defined communities.
+SayDAO is an experiment in facilitating group decision-making in loosely defined communities.
 It should operate with the following principles in mind:

 ## 1. Technological expertise should not be a barrier to participation in a community.
 Technology can be a great tool for community organization, but only if the members of the community are comfortable using the technology.
 Technology that is too complicated could even discourage participation.

 SayDAO is designed to be used by participants who have no understanding of the underlying technology.
 It should not require them to learn how the technology works.

 ## 2. Technology relied on by communities should run on inexpensive and easily available hardware and software.